narotam333/wedding_shop_prj/README.md

                products.
 User will be able to perform below actions on the list.

     a.
 Add a new gift using POST button from the list of available products
     b.
-Purchase an added product from the gift list based on "Available Quantity" using PUT button
+Purchase an added product from the gift list based on "Available Quantity" using PUT button - This will automatically reduce the "availability quantity" as          per the "purchased quantity"
     c.
 Change the number of purchased quantity (if required)
     d.
 Delete a gift from the list (This is not working but code has been written for that)
     d.
 Filter products based on different fields